i-Captain/rails_7_devise_starter/README.md

 # Creating a MySQL Database
-sudo apt-get install mysql-server mysql-client libmysqlclient-dev sudo mysql_secure_installation
+sudo apt-get install mysql-server mysql-client libmysqlclient-dev

+# Open the MySQL CLI to change root passwort from blank to something
+sudo mysql -u root -p

+ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password by 'QwHhkz4Rs82J-61T6Mzr';\q

+sudo mysql_secure_installation

 # Open the MySQL CLI to create the user and database
 sudo mysql -u root -p

 CREATE DATABASE IF NOT EXISTS myapp_production;
-CREATE USER IF NOT EXISTS 'deploy'@'localhost' IDENTIFIED BY '$omeFancyPassword123';
+CREATE USER IF NOT EXISTS 'deploy'@'localhost' IDENTIFIED BY 'SomeFancyPassword123';
-CREATE USER IF NOT EXISTS 'deploy'@'%' IDENTIFIED BY '$omeFancyPassword123';
+CREATE USER IF NOT EXISTS 'deploy'@'%' IDENTIFIED BY 'SomeFancyPassword123';
 GRANT ALL PRIVILEGES ON myapp_production.* TO 'deploy'@'localhost';
 GRANT ALL PRIVILEGES ON myapp_production.* TO 'deploy'@'%';
 FLUSH PRIVILEGES;